niklasarppe/CircuitLens/README.md

 ## What is this?

-CircuitLens2.0 is me poking around inside a small language model (GPT-2 Small) to figure out how it pulls off one specific trick, mostly as a way to get my feet wet in mechanistic interpretability.
+CircuitLens2.0 is me poking around inside a small language model (GPT-2-Small) to figure out how it pulls off one specific trick, mostly as a way to get my feet wet in mechanistic interpretability.

 ## Research Question